 School of Counseling

 Welcome to Marymount University’s School of Counseling.
 I am excited that you are seeking a potential career in the field of counseling.
-Our School has four separate areas of counseling specialties depending on the setting and populations you want to serve in your career, including an online program in Clinical Mental Health Counseling and Pastoral Clinical Mental Health Counseling, with the first cohort of online students starting in Fall 2022.
-For information on our programs, reach out to our Graduate Admissions Team at grad.admissions@marymount.edu.
+Our School has four separate areas of counseling specialties depending on the setting and populations you want to serve in your career, including an online program in Clinical Mental Health Counseling and Clinical Mental Health Counseling (with a concentration in Pastoral Clinical Mental Health Counseling).
+For information on our programs, reach out to our Graduate Admissions Team at

-The American Counseling Association Counseling has defined counseling as “a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals”.
+The American Counseling Association has defined counseling as “a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals”.
 Counselors work with clients and students across the lifespan who may be experiencing developmental, situational, and/or existential issues with mental health symptoms requiring best practice treatment options.
 All programs provide the academic requirements and clinical preparation required at the M.A. level for the Licensed Professional Counselor credential.

-Students have been drawn to Marymount University’s programs for strong connections with faculty (during and after graduation); current faculty clinical experiences integrated into the classroom; strong service and scholarship opportunities; diverse elective courses; strong multicultural awareness and ethical practices across the curriculum; and optional short-term (9-day) study abroad classes (Italy, Switzerland, Northern Ireland, Greece, Germany, Hungary) to learn about comparative mental health systems and diversity across cultures.
+Students have been drawn to Marymount University’s programs for strong connections with faculty (during and after graduation); current faculty clinical experiences integrated into the classroom; strong service and scholarship opportunities; diverse elective courses; strong multicultural awareness and ethical practices across the curriculum; and optional short-term (9-day) study abroad classes (Italy, Switzerland, Northern Ireland, Greece, Germany, Hungary, Poland) to learn about comparative mental health systems and diversity across cultures.

 We are excited you are interested in the counseling programs at Marymount University.
 Let us help you towards your career goals where you can make a difference in the lives of so many individuals and families.